List of Jewish communities in the United Kingdom: Northern Ireland

 The Jews of Northern Ireland have lived primarily in Belfast, where the Belfast Hebrew Congregation, an Ashkenazi Orthodox community, was established in 1870.
+Services had previously been held at a private home in Holywood, County Down.
 Former communities were located in Derry and Lurgan.
 The first reference to Jews in Belfast dates from 1652, and a "Jew butcher" was mentioned in 1771, suggesting some semblance of a Jewish community at that time.